dkarpa/dkarpa.github.io/_projects/dig_gov.md

 In Kazakhstan, support for digital governance does not always decline when authoritarian risks are highlighted.
 Under certain conditions, **algorithmic repression becomes politically acceptable — even desirable.**

-We are now conducting follow-up qualitative interviews in Almaty and Astana to understand **why**.
+We are now conducting follow-up qualitative interviews in Almaty, Astana, and across the country.

 More results soon.